popslovesmusic/book/Book0_Ontological_Foundations/04_The_Tri-Unity_Law.md

 # Chapter 0.4: The Tri-Unity Law (δ-Φ-Π)

-This chapter introduces the fundamental Tri-Unity Theorem, which defines the irreducible and interdependent relationship between the three generative acts of δ (Deviation), Φ (Form/Pattern), and π (Projection/Realization).
+This chapter introduces the fundamental Tri-Unity Theorem, which defines the irreducible and interdependent relationship between the three generative acts of δ (Deviation), Φ (Form/Pattern), and Π (Projection/Realization).
 This theorem establishes the minimal closed cycle necessary for the transition from the pre-ontological substrate to emergent reality, underpinning the entire Meta-Genesis → Meta-Math → Physics stack.

 ## 0.4.1 Intuition: The Three Irreducible Generative Acts

-The operators **δ**, **Φ**, and **π** represent the three irreducible generative acts in the IGSOA framework:
+The operators **δ**, **Φ**, and **Π** represent the three irreducible generative acts in the IGSOA framework:

 *   **δ (Deviation):** The act of non-stillness, the origin of dynamics, curvature, and the initial break in perfect symmetry.
 It is the catalyst for all change.
 *   **Φ (Form/Pattern):** The act of coherence and organization, responsible for projecting raw deviation into structured mode-spaces.
 It provides the patterns and forms that deviation can take.
-*   **π (Projection/Realization):** The act of selection and actualization, responsible for collapsing potential mode structures into determinate, realized physical branches.
+*   **Π (Projection/Realization):** The act of selection and actualization, responsible for collapsing potential mode structures into determinate, realized physical branches.
 It brings patterns into physical existence.

 The Tri-Unity theorem states that these three acts **cannot exist independently**; each **forces** the existence of the other two.
 When combined, they form the minimal closed generating triple that drives the entire ontological and physical emergence from Meta-Genesis through Meta-Math to observable Physics.

-## 0.4.2 Preliminaries: Axioms for δ, Φ, and π
+## 0.4.2 Preliminaries: Axioms for δ, Φ, and Π

 Before stating the Tri-Unity Theorem, we define the foundational axioms for each of its constituent operators: